-Setting Default mode Modes Range

-Invertically (acting 12) OFF OFF Normally de-energised

-Invert relay (setting 12) OFF ON
+Setting Default mode Modes Range Invertically (acting 12) OFF OFF Normally de-energised invert relay (setting 12) nvert relay (setting 12) OFF ON ON

 7.3.3.
 Relay state

 This is a read-only parameter and it displays whether the relay is open or closed (de-energised or energised).